Free Concierge Services

 Australian Cell Phone Service

 We provide all students with their own Australian cell phone SIM card (before you depart) to use with your current phone.
 So you will know your phone number and be ready to make and receive calls as soon as you land.
+The plans include unlimited free calls and texts to the USA and 6 cents per minute to Canada.

 Shipping Luggage to Campus